Klopp excited by Keita arrival

 "You can never remove all injury risk and the boys still did brilliantly, but of course we will try to strengthen the squad because that's how it is."

-Liverpool, which is preparing for the UEFA Champions League final against holder Real Madrid on 27 May (AEST), faces Chelsea at Stamford Bridge on Monday (AEST) in the Premier League.
+Liverpool, which is preparing for the UEFA Champions League final against holder Real Madrid on 27 May (NZST), faces Chelsea at Stamford Bridge on Monday (NZST) in the Premier League.